Turmeric for skin: How it can help reduce free radicals

 Skip the drugstore and create your own DIY turmeric face mask at home!
-You probably even have the right ingredients on hand in your pantry already.
-For a powerful acne-fighting spot treatment, mix a teaspoon of turmeric and ½ teaspoon of raw, organic honey.
-For dull, dry skin, combine a tablespoon of turmeric with a tablespoon each of water and apple cider vinegar.
+You probably have the right ingredients in your pantry already.
+For a powerful acne-fighting spot treatment, mix a teaspoon of turmeric straight from your spice rack with ¼ teaspoon of raw, organic honey.
+For dull, dry skin, combine a tablespoon of regular turmeric powder from your kitchen with a tablespoon each of water and apple cider vinegar.
 Massage this exfoliating mask gently onto the skin, leave for 15 minutes, then rinse and pat dry.
-There are many easy combinations you can try, depending on the problem you want to address!
+There are many easy combinations you can try, depending on the problem you want to address.

 Will turmeric make my skin yellow?

-If you suffer from psoriasis, you know all too well about the red, flaky patches of skin that can appear seemingly out of nowhere.
-Psoriasis can flare up without any warning, really hindering your confidence and self-esteem.
-Due to its anti-inflammatory properties, applying a turmeric paste to the affected skin can treat psoriasis by calming the inflammation.
-Ingesting turmeric may even prevent the inflammation of enzymes that cause the skin to flare up.
-If you are suffering from irritation or want to diminish scarring, you might like to reap the benefits of turmeric for skin care!
-Whether you create an easy DIY face mask at home or try one of our delicious turmeric recipes, there’s no reason why you can’t incorporate turmeric into your beauty routine.
+Whether you create an easy DIY face mask or try one of our delicious turmeric recipes, there’s no reason why you can’t incorporate turmeric into your beauty routine.
 Before using a turmeric-based mask on your face, we suggest testing a small patch on your forearm first.
 If you notice any redness or irritation after 24 hours, you may be allergic.
-Due to turmeric’s low bioavailability, a little bit goes a long way!
-If you are taking TurmeriX capsules, we suggest starting slowly and following the instructions for use.
+If you are taking TurmeriX capsules, always read the label and follow the directions for use.